draeger-lab/refinegems/docs/source/installation.rst

    docker build -t refinegems .

-The default image installs the runtime optional dependency group from ``pyproject.toml`` and the optional connected tools that are currently installed directly from GitHub.
-The dependency set can be adjusted at build time:
+The default image installs the runtime optional dependency group from ``pyproject.toml``, but excludes the documentation dependencies.
+Optional connected tools that are currently installed directly from GitHub are included by default and can be disabled for a smaller image:

 .. code:: console
    :class: copyable

-   # build a smaller base image without optional dependencies or connected tools
+   # build without the optional connected GitHub tools
    docker build \
-      --build-arg REFINEGEMS_EXTRAS= \
       --build-arg INSTALL_EXTERNAL_TOOLS=false \
-      -t refinegems:base .

-   # install selected optional groups
-   docker build --build-arg REFINEGEMS_EXTRAS=chebi,ols,sbo -t refinegems:extras .
+      -t refinegems:runtime .

 The full default can also be made explicit: